ArtofBugs/pandoora/README.md

     - Compare to actual number of blocks used on that task
       - Future: allow partial blocks if the task was finished early
       - Future: allow manually editing number of blocks used
+  - Due date
+  - Description (good place to put links to instructions, resources, drafting docs needed - so you don't need to go find all the pages to open for the task)
   - Future: different colors/categories for tasks
   - Future: keep a history of the number of focus blocks and the planned times for each task, as well as the actual final number of blocks it took and when
 - Focus blocks: a block of time dedicated to work